jkuzm/2020repo/README.md

 ArrayAlgs -
 find 1 missing number
-find N missing numbers using bitset reverse array without using cursion find all pairs of integers in array whose sum is equal to a given number
+find N missing numbers using bitset reverse array without using recursion find all pairs of integers in array whose sum is equal to a given number